AnastasiaDate: Response and denials

+Ongoing Investigations into AnastasiaDate and the dating.com Group

+Several recent public‑record compilations and media reports have raised questions about the operational structure and consumer‑protection practices of the Dating.com Group and associated entities (including Social Discovery Group, SOL Networks, Venta Solutions, DMM Solutions, KREOVA TECH, FINIZE LTD, Dil Mil, and the acquired Cupid Media network).
+These materials do not assert proven wrongdoing but document a number of investigative leads that regulators, journalists, and consumer‑protection bodies may be examining.
+Key themes appearing in public reporting and dossiers include:

+Supplier / Affiliate Access to User Communications

+Terms of service for AnastasiaDate describe “Suppliers” or affiliate partners who may assist with registration, translation, media curation, or communication support.
+Some versions of the Terms state that Suppliers may have access to user correspondence.
+These disclosures have prompted questions about the extent of third‑party involvement in paid romantic interactions.

+Pay‑Per‑Action Monetisation

+Many Dating.com‑family platforms including AnastasiaDate use credit‑based or pay‑per‑interaction billing (e.g., paid chats, paid emails, paid video calls).
+Critics argue that this model may incentivise prolonged engagement rather than genuine dating outcomes.

+Multi‑Entity Corporate Attribution

+Public records show a complex structure involving multiple operators across Malta, Cyprus, Singapore, the United States, and Australia.
+Different brands list different operators, data controllers, app developers, and support entities.
+This segmentation has been cited as a barrier to consumer accountability.

 DDOS attack

 In September 2015, Anastasiadate.com suffered from a series of DDoS attacks that rendered it inaccessible to users for four to six hours every day.
 Having demonstrated their capability, hackers contacted the dating site and demanded US$10,000 (£7,234) in exchange for stopping further attacks.

 After this incident, Anastasiadate.com hired a data security company to investigate this case, identify those responsible, and bring the perpetrators to justice.
 During the investigation experts at International data security firm Group-IB confirmed that the attack was carried out by Ukrainian nationals Gayk Grishkian and Inna Yatsenko.
 They also found that the two hackers targeted other prominent firms like US-based Stafford Associated that leased data center and hosting facilities and another firm named PayOnline.

 Subsequently, a complaint filed by the company helped Ukrainian authorities arrest the two hackers and an analysis of data stored in their confiscated devices confirmed their involvement in the crimes.
 After they pleaded guilty, they were sentenced to five years in prison.